resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Network messages destined for a computer are broken up into packets.
 Once a packet reaches a computer how does the computer know which application the packet is intended for?

+Well, the operating system allocates a different number to each running application.
+Then all network packets that carry that number are sent to that application.
+This number is called a port number.

+A security group is a firewall that allows all outgoing network packets to pass, but blocks all incoming network packets by default.
+But you can open "ports" in the security group, hence allowing inbound network packets with a matching port number through to the application on the instance.

+    If you get lots of blank looks, the following twisted metaphor might help:

     Imagine that Australia was a computer: and that containers on ships heading to Australia were the network packets.
     And stretching the metaphor even more, that cities were applications.

     If you can get your head around that tortured metaphor, then its easy.
 Each container has a port number painted on it.
     Then when the ship docks, customs will only allow those containers with the correct port number off of it.

     So what if each network packet also had an associated number indicating the destination application?
 Then the security group, acting as a customs officer, could reject all the packets that were not acceptable for a given application!

     Well, strange to say, each packet on the network gets given a port number, indicating the application it is intended to go to.
 And well known applications get well known port numbers.
 So web servers use port 80, for example.

     So simply put a security group allows you to define the port numbers that packets from the outside world must have if they are going to be allowed to reach your VM.

     Any packets with a different port number don’t even make it to your machine.
 They are just thrown overboard!

 Ok, lets look at the security group checklist.